data-probe/dataprobejs/README.md

 This is a Javascript library for data exploration and analysis.
 It takes data input in JSON format and converts it into a tabular form in the node console.
-It has simple to use commands for manipulating and playing around with the data table
+It has simple to use commands for manipulating and playing around with the data table.

 ### Installation